RayanWang/Speech_emotion_recognition_BLSTM/README.md

 # Usage

-- You have to prepare at least two different sets of data, one for find the best model and the other for cross validation your model.
+- You have to prepare at least two different sets of data, one for find the best model and the other for cross validation.

 Step 1 (find_best_model):